Last updated 2014

 Most laser ambushes occur at 700 feet or closer.
 But as distance increases, a laser receives less return signal and the

 jammer's job gets easier.
-At our 1,500-foot starting point, it's difficult just to see our Honda CRX target car, much less hit
+At our 1,500-foot starting point, it's difficult just to see my Honda CRX target car, much less hit

 it with a laser beam barely 4.5 feet in diameter at that range.